antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity.md

 ---------
   ![](_static/images/R2d2_logo.png)**What do you note about the morphology of the cell lines?**

-> *----*
+<br><br>

 ---------

-We’ve profiled the mRNA expression of these samples and of a so called classical cell line.
-To investigate the relations between these samples we’ve profiled them using Affymetrix RNA chips.
+We’ve profiled the mRNA expression of genes using Affymetrix RNA chips in these samples and of two classical Neuroblastoma cell lines that behave very different.
 The resulting gene expression patterns can be used perform a hierarchical clustering.

 *Dataset used:*
   * Cell lines recently derived from three tumors from one patient.
 Two biopsies per tumor were taken.
 This dataset is combined with two classical Neuroblastoma cell lines that clustered far apart: SHEP and SY5Y (Mixed Neuroblastoma (MES-ADRN) - Versteeg - 8 - MAS5.0 - u133p2)